 - Wis.
 Stat. ch.
 51 - State Alcohol, Drug Abuse, Developmental Disabilities and Mental Health Act

 - Wis.
 Admin.
 Code ch.
-DHS 75 - Community Substance Abuse Service Standards (The current rule remains in effect until October 2022.)
+DHS 75 - Community Substance Use Service Standards

 - Client rights